 Nebraska Education Savings Trust -- Direct College Savings Plan switched program managers in December 2010 from Union Bank and Trust Company of Lincoln, Nebraska to First National Bank of Omaha.
+Management of the plan returned to Union Bank and Trust in 2020.
 Accounts can be linked to the Upromise rewards service.

 - Program typeSavings